Entry Requirements & Visas

 Cool/Dry Season (November-February)

-The peak season brings pleasant temperatures of 25-30°C with low humidity, ideal for exploring Bangkok's temples, northern hill tribes, and southern islands like Koh Samui without excessive sweat.
+Peak season brings pleasant temperatures of 20-30°C with low humidity and minimal rain, ideal for exploring Bangkok temples, northern hill tribes in Chiang Mai/Chiang Rai, and southern islands like Koh Samui without excessive heat or storms.

 ☀️